Why Your Team Needs a Real-Time Design Feedback Tool in 2025

 What is an example of real-time feedback?

-What is the real-time customer feedback system?
+What is a real-time feedback system?